alpenlabs/docs/docs/technical/bitcoin-bridge.md

 The user requests a withdrawal on Strata and an operator is assigned to fulfill the request on bitcoin:

-1. The user initiates a withdrawal request, in response to which the corresponding amount of strata BTC or `sBTC` is burned from Strata.
+1. The user initiates a withdrawal request, in response to which the corresponding amount of Strata BTC is burned.
-2. After the burn is confirmed, the assigned operator creates and signs a Withdrawal Transaction (WT) on the Bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte), and requests the other $N-1$ operators to sign the Withdrawal Transaction.
+1. After the burn is confirmed, the assigned operator creates and signs a Withdrawal Transaction (WT) on the bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte), and requests the other $N-1$ operators to sign the Withdrawal Transaction.
-3. Once all the signatures have been aggregated, the transaction is submitted to bitcoin.
+1. Once all the signatures have been aggregated, the transaction is submitted to bitcoin.
-4. Once the transaction is confirmed, the withdrawal request is fulfilled.
+1. Once the transaction is confirmed, the withdrawal request is fulfilled.

 The withdrawal flow is shown below: